pfdubois/BridgeBidding/source/CompetingSuit.rst

 hand or close to it.
 If you can bid it at the two-level you are much safer than at the three level.
 Your partner is going to feel pressure to raise with support.
 If you bid a minor it is likely that 3N is under consideration.
-Also, be extremely careful if partner is a passed hand -- your game potential is low if all you have is a basic opener.
+Also, be extremely careful if partner is a passed hand--- your game potential is low if all you have is a basic opener.

-You can overcall in notrump but you probably want two stoppers unless you can see where your tricks are soming from.
+You can overcall in notrump but you probably want two stoppers unless you can see where your tricks are coming from.

 Bidding their suit is :ref:`Michaels <Michaels>`.